NSIAppDev/MogglesClient/README.md

 Released as a Nuget Package.

 Retrieves feature toggles from source and caches them in the application at a configurable period of time.
-The different features the package offers are discussed in the next sections.
+Available for both .NET Core and .NET Framework.

 ## Features